AviatrixSystems/avxlabs-docs/ace_security/docs/egress.md

 ### 6.5 Enable the Cloud Egress Security on the "egress-vpc"

 - Activate the `cloud egress security` control to ensure that all private routing tables within the _egress-vpc_ update their next hop from the AWS NAT Gateway to the previously deployed Aviatrix Spoke Gateway,  which incorporates the Aviatrix Cloud Firewall service.
-This change will enhance security and traffic control for outbound internet access..
+This change will enhance security and traffic control for outbound internet access.

 <details>
   <summary>